GeorgeKonstantinosDimou/simple-Text-Recognitioner/README.md

   5) Utils.py because of the usage of CTCLoss as a loss function, special care needs to be attributed to the calculation of accuracy.
   6) Main.py with the remaining functions to train/test the model.

-The model was trained and tested using IIIT5k dataset, more on Requirements.txt
+The model was trained and tested using IIIT5k dataset, more on Requirements.txt.
+It managed to reach 80% accuracy, which is a remarkable result considering its simplistic nature.